eliabntt/irotate_active_slam/README.md

 - Clone this repository.
      - **IMPORTANT: move the content of the `src` folder in the `src` folder of your catkin workspace**
 - Update CMake to the latest version: follow [this](https://apt.kitware.com/).
 Tested with CMake 3.16.5
 - OpenCV with contrib and non-free enabled.
-Tested with 3.4.3
+Tested with 3.4.3.
+Works with 4.* but results were not checked.
 - Install ros-melodic-desktop-full following [this](http://wiki.ros.org/melodic/Installation/Ubuntu)
-  - **If you want to use ros-NOETIC switch branch**
+  - **If you want to use ros-NOETIC remember to switch branch**
 - Install ros prerequisites `sh ros-req.sh`
 - \[optional\] (For the notebook visualization) Install python3, pip3 and virtualenv
     - create a virtualenv with python3.6